machin2e/toolbox/BuilderCLI/TEST.md

 ## Construct Identity

 new port
-has text
-has text : text
+has text => infers type 'text' has text : text => infers type 'text' from constraint list and accepts any text assignment
-has text text : text
+    * has text text : text => INVALID?
 	* has f1 => type should be ALL
 has f2 text
 has f3 : 'foo'
-has f4 : 'foo', 'bar'
-has f5 text : 'foo'
-has f6 text : 'foo', 'bar'
+has f4 : 'foo', 'bar' => f4 infers type 'text' and limits domain to 'foo' and 'bar' has f5 text : 'foo' has f6 text : 'foo', 'bar'
-	* has f7 text : foo => undefined type
+	* has f7 text : foo => ERROR: undefined type
 has f8 text : port
-has f9 text : text
+    * has f9 text : text => INVALID?

 has f10 list
 has f11 : list
     ? has f12 list : list => f12 list contains lists
 has f13 list : port
 has f14 list : text
 has f15 list : 'foo'
-? has f16 list : 'foo', 'bar'
+has f16 list : 'foo', 'bar'
-has f17 list : 'foo', port
+has f17 list : 'foo', port => infers listTypes TEXT and PORT, text domain 'foo'
+    * has f-18 list : port(uuid:<uuid>), port(uuid:<uuid>)

+*NOTE*: ':' symbol means "can be assigned" for non-list types and accepts examples/literals; and "can contain" for list and accepts both identifier types and examples/literals, inferring types

 	* has list
 has port list